NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 library(name:quoted_string) { <declaration-body> }
 ```

+Multiple libraries can be declared in the same file.

 A library is somewhere you can declare constants and functions that you want to reuse in many modules.

 These can be loaded into another declaration scope using a `load` declaration.